 Planning on visiting this wonderful holy town?
 Then here are the opening and closing dates of the Kedarnath Dham:

-The Kapat of this holy temple were opened for yatris and devotees on April 29th 2018 at 6:15 am in the morning.
-On April 25th 2019, as per traditions, a Bhairavnath puja was held in Omkareshwar mandir at Ukhimath.
-On 26th April 2019 the Kedarnath Doli was transferred from its winter seat at Omkareshwar mandir at Ukhimath post 10 am in the morning.
+The Kapat of this holy temple will open for yatris and devotees on May 9th 2019 at 5:35 am in the morning.
+On May 7th 2019, as per traditions, a Bhairavnath puja will be held in Omkareshwar mandir at Ukhimath.
+On 7th May 2019 the Kedarnath Doli will be transferred from its winter seat at Omkareshwar mandir at Ukhimath post 10 am in the morning.
 On this day this Kedarnath Ji Doli stayed at Phata village for the remainder of the night.
-The next day, on April 27th 2019, the Doli carrying Kedarnath Ji reached Gauri Mata Temple located at Gaurikund during night time.
-On 28th April 2019 the Doli made its final journey from Gaurikund to Kedarnath.
-Kedarnath Ji Doli finally reached the shrine on the morning of April 29th 2019, Friday at 6:25 am.
-The temple’s Kapat is now open for visitation for pilgrims and devout Shaivites.
+The next day, on May 8th 2019, the Doli carrying Kedarnath Ji will reach Gauri Mata Temple located at Gaurikund during night time.
+On 9th May 2019 the Doli will make its final journey from Gaurikund to Kedarnath.
+Kedarnath Ji’s Doli will finally reach the shrine on the morning of May 9th 2019, Thursday at 5:35 am.
+The temple’s Kapat will then open for visitation for pilgrims and devout Shaivites.

 The closing dates for Kedarnath Dham has not been decided but is under consideration.
 As per tradition, the temple kapat will close for public visitation during the eve of Bhai Dooj which falls after Diwali mostly between the end of October and beginning of November.